oliverroick/oliverroick.net/src/collections/_posts/2014-05-20-communitymaps-geomob.md

 =====

-__Update:__ The original version of this post included the slides of the talk embedded from Speakerdeck.
+**Update:** The original version of this post included the slides of the talk embedded from Speakerdeck.
 The embedded snippet was not compliant with accessibilty standards so I decided to remove it from this page.
 You can still [view the slides on Speakerdeck](https://speakerdeck.com/oliverroick/community-maps-2-dot-0).
-{: .article__note }
+{: .note }

 ## What is Community Maps?